qiskit-community/qiskit-nature/docs/howtos/vqe_uvcc.rst

 :class:`~qiskit.algorithms.minimum_eigensolvers.VQE` one needs to pay particular attention to the :attr:`~qiskit.algorithms.minimum_eigensolvers.VQE.initial_point` attribute which indicates from which set of initial parameters the optimization routine should start.
-By default, the algorithm will start from a *random* initial point.
+By default, VQE will start from a *random* initial point.
 In this how to we show how one can set a custom initial point instead (for example to guarantee that one starts from the VSCF state).